 Apologies for absence

-Declarations of Interest
+Declarations of Interest and requests for dispensations

-Minutes of meeting held on 2 March 2020
+Minutes of meeting held on 6 May 2021

 Planning and Tree Matters

 (a) Decisions and correspondence on existing cases The Clerk reported as follows:

 (i) Advertisement on Chalky Road The Enforcement Officer had advised that the letter to the householder had been sent on 28 June.
 This required either reduction of the size of the advert to Deemed Consent size (permission not required) or an application for Express Consent.
 Compliance was due by 26th July 2021.

 (ii) 22 Chalky Road The highways team had investigated whether the new hedge planting was encroaching on the highway.
 In their view the planting was within the footprint of the previous hedge and that any encroachment was no greater than the encroachment from the previous hedging.
 The Parish Council would therefore need to monitor the situation once the hedge has been properly re-established and report back to the highways team if pedestrian access was impeded.

 (b) Consultations The following applications were noted.
 In both cases the Parish Council had dealt with the application by neighbour notification and email exchanges.

 (i) 1 Martel Close: enlargement of a single storey extension.
 No objection.